skelouse/skelouse.github.io/_posts/2020-07-10-initializing_a_class_showcase_init_function.markdown

 # Use Case:

-<p> This shows in the matplotlib module where you instantiate a figure by calling,  figsize is accepted in the init function of class Figure.
+<p> This shows in the matplotlib module where you instantiate a figure by calling the below where figsize is accepted in the init function of class Figure.
 <pre><code>figure = Figure(figsize=(6, 8))</code></pre>